BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_2_Knowing_Your_Bitcoin_Setup.md

 > bitcoin-cli getmininginfo
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8332/
 ```
+_What is RPC?_ `bitcoin-cli` is just a handy interface that lets you send commands to the `bitcoind`.
+More specifically, it's an interface that lets you send RPC (or Remote Procedure Protocol) commands to the `bitcoind`.
+Often, the `bitcoin-cli` command and the RPC command have identical names and interfaces, but some `bitcoin-cli` commands instead provide shortcuts for more complex RPC requests.
+Generally, the `bitcoin-cli` interface is much cleaner and simpler than trying to send RPC commands by hand, using `curl` or some other method.
+However, it also has limitations as to what you can ultimately do.

 ## Optional: Know Your Bitcoin Info

 A variety of bitcoin-cli commands can give you additional information on your bitcoin data.
 The most general ones are: